wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   provides suggestions for the R flag, but the originating server may ignore these recommendations if it knows better.

    The RESPONSE-CODE and the INFO-CODE from the EDE EDNS option is used to serve as a double index into the "Extended DNS Error codes" IANA